publicdocs/uscode/assets/md/titles/usc06/us/usc/t6/ch1/schIV/ptC/m__us_usc_t6_s234.md

     (a) __In general__

-        Notwithstanding any other provision of this chapter, and subject to subsection (b) of this section, the Transportation Security Administration shall be maintained as a distinct entity within the Department under the Under Secretary for Border Transportation and Security.
+        Notwithstanding any other provision of this chapter, and subject to subsection (b), the Transportation Security Administration shall be maintained as a distinct entity within the Department under the Under Secretary for Border Transportation and Security.

     (b) __Sunset__

-        Subsection (a) of this section shall cease to apply 2 years after November 25, 2002.
+        Subsection (a) shall cease to apply 2 years after November 25, 2002.

 ([Pub.
 L. 107–296, title IV, § 424][/us/pl/107/296/s424], Nov.
 25, 2002, [116 Stat.
 2185][/us/stat/116/2185].)